iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 At this stage, your application is ready to be tested on iExec.
 The process is similar to testing any type of application on the platform, with these minor exceptions:

-### Push the newly built TEE image to dockerhub

-When you tag your Docker image, use `my-tee-dataset-app` instead of `my-hello-world`.

 ### Deploy the TEE app on iExec:

 TEE applications require some additional information to be filled in during deployment.